Brain Tumor Treatment

 For conventional radiation therapy, your initial visit with the radiation oncologist is called a consultation.
 During this visit, the physician will review the history of your illness and perform a physical examination.
 Consultations with other members of your treatment team may also take place at this time.

 After you and your physician(s) have decided on a course of treatment, you will begin the first phase—treatment planning.
 During this planning phase of your treatment, a radiation oncologist—a physician who specializes in radiation therapy—will simulate your radiation therapy treatment using either conventional radiographs (x-rays) or a computed tomography (CT) scan.
-In some cases, an MRI scan may be required.
+In most cases, an MRI scan is required.
 These radiographic exams are used to plan the type and direction of radiation beams used to treat the cancer.

 You will be asked to lie still on the treatment table during simulation, although no radiation therapy will be given at that point.
 An immobilization mask will usually be made at this time to hold your head in the same position.
 Typically, treatment begins one to two days after your treatment planning session.

 During your actual radiation therapy treatment, you will be asked to lie on the treatment table without moving.
 A radiation technologist will administer the treatment prescribed by the radiation oncologist.
-The treatment will last only a few minutes, and you will not feel anything.
+The treatment will last only a few minutes, and you may experience seeing flashes of light or smell an odor during the actual treatment.
+You may also hear a noise from the treatment unit.
 If you undergo stereotactic radiosurgery, you may wear a rigid head frame.
 In this procedure, a computed tomography (CT) scan or magnetic resonance imaging (MRI) will be used to help the doctor identify the tumor's exact location and a computer will regulate the dose of radiation as needed.
 Multiple images may be taken on the treatment machine to guarantee your alignment.

-Treatment planning sessions and your first radiation therapy treatments may take an hour or two.
+Treatment planning sessions and your first radiation therapy treatments may take up to an hour.
 Thereafter, treatments will usually last a few minutes and you will be in and out of the radiation department in 30 to 45 minutes for each session.
-Typically, treatments are given once or twice a day, five days a week, for five to seven weeks.
+Typically, treatments are given once a day, three to five days a week, for five to seven weeks.
+Treatments are usually not given on weekends.

 What are possible side effects of radiation therapy?

-The side effects of radiation therapy to the brain may not occur until two weeks after the start of your therapy.
+The side effects of radiation therapy to the brain may not occur until two to three weeks after the start of your therapy.
 Many people experience hair loss, but the amount varies from person to person.
-Hair usually grows back once therapy is finished.
+Hair may grow back once therapy is finished.

 The second most frequently reported side effect is a skin irritation.
 The skin around your ears and scalp may become dry, itchy, red or tender.
 It is important not to attempt to treat this side effect on your own, but rather to seek medical treatment as soon as it occurs.
 Fatigue is another possible side effect of radiation therapy.
-The best way to fight fatigue is to make sure to get adequate rest, eat a healthy diet and rely on friends and family for support.
+The best way to fight fatigue is to get on a daily exercise regimen that is tolerable and sustainable, eat a healthy diet and rely on friends and family for support.
 Your normal energy levels should return about six weeks after you finish your therapy.
+Fatigue may be worst two to three weeks after completion of a prolonged (multi-week) radiation treatment.

 Edema, or swelling of the brain, is also prevalent among individuals undergoing radiation therapy to the brain.
 If you experience a headache or a feeling of pressure, report your symptoms to your oncologist.
 You may be prescribed medications to help reduce brain swelling, prevent seizures or to control pain.
 When chemotherapy and radiation therapy are given at the same time, patients may experience more severe side effects.
 Your doctor can suggest ways to ease these uncomfortable symptoms.